 If you are planning another weekend cookout or picnic, I recommend that you should try making a smoked pork butt.
-Don't worry.
+Don’t worry.
 I will teach you how to do this majestic smoked recipe.
-Let's start!
+Let’s get started!

 How to Smoke a Pork Butt in an Electric Smoker

 The pork butt is commonly used in various recipes.
-This is due to the fact that the said meat has a nice texture and moderate tenderness.
+This is mainly because it has a nice texture and moderate tenderness.

 When the fat melts, this meat can provide a riveting taste to your mouth.
 For now, let’s focus on how to prepare a pork butt with the use of your electric smoker.
 Here are the ingredients.

-Next, create around four long but shallow criss-cross slices on the fatty region of the meat (on its lower part).
+Next, create around four long, but shallow crisscross slices on the fatty region of the meat (on its lower part).
+You can also ask your butcher to do this when you are buying the pork butt.
 Its appearance should be similar to the shape of a tic-tac-toe.

 This type of slicing is known as “scoring.”
 The primary purpose of this method is to ensure that the meat can be as flavorful and tender as it gets.

-Also, don't forget to place the wood chips to its container.
-After this, you can already ignite the electric smoker.
-Let it preheat to around 40 to 50 minutes.
+Also, don’t forget to place the wood chips to its container.
+I always use hickory since they go great with almost all kinds of meats.
+After this, you can ignite the electric smoker.
+Let it preheat to around 40 to 50 minutes (200°F).